debasreebanerjee/Analyse-water-quality-data-using-satellite-images-in-R/README.md

 Gilgel Gibe III hydropower dam, which is constructed on the Omo River in Ethiopia, was predicted to bring catastrophic impact on the water quality, ecology and hydrology of Lake Turkana by previous studies.
-The effect of the dam on the water quality of Lake Turkana was analyzed in this study using data retrieved from Landsat 8 OLI/TIRS sensor.
+The effect of the dam on the water quality of Lake Turkana was analysed in this study using data retrieved from Landsat 8 OLI/TIRS sensor.

 ### Research aim and objectives
 The main aim and objectives of this research are as follows:

 Aim:

-• Analyze the effect of Gibe III dam on the water quality of Lake Turkana.
+• Analyse the effect of Gibe III dam on the water quality of Lake Turkana.

 Objectives: